iamkavin1674/Welcoming-Robot/readme.md

-# 🤖 Autonomous Navigation Robot
+# 🤖 Welcome Robot

 ## 🚧 Project Status

 This project is currently in the **development phase**.
-The focus is on building a modular and scalable autonomous navigation system using ROS 2 and Python.
+The focus is on building a modular and scalable autonomous welcoming robot system using ROS 2 and Python.

 > ⚠️ Some components described below (e.g., advanced control and learning methods) are planned and not fully implemented yet.